Tel: 0745 000 8183

-To book, please either contact me at email@example.com, call 07450008183 or, book directly via the Pottery Courses link in the departments section.
-You can also pay for a course with no specific date by transferring the money via paypal to firstname.lastname@example.org which I will confirm by email with further details about the course and give you an opportunity to provide some preferred dates and what you are looking to achieve.
+You can also pay for a course with no specific date by transferring money via paypal to email@example.com.
+I then will confirm by email and provide further details about the course and give you an opportunity to provide some preferred dates and what you are looking to achieve.

 One-Off Introduction to Clay